 Inside Our Dreams

-Jeanne Willis' short, inspirational poem about death features a grandfather's advice and helps you remember that those who die do not disappear from your mind and heart.
+Jeanne Willis' short, inspirational poem about death features a grandfather's advice, helping to remind all that those who die do not disappear from our minds or hearts.
 In Inside Our Dreams, the narrator asks "Where do people go to when they die?" and the grandfather replies "They simply set up home inside our dreams."
+This poem can comfort young children who are experiencing uncertainly and sadness about a loved one's passing.

 Kozan Ichikyo Death Poem